sefop/.github/profile/README.md

 These systems are often developed by Operations Research scientists and other decision-science practitioners.

-A DSS is therefore **not a one-off consulting analysis**.
+A decision-support system is therefore **not a one-off consulting analysis**.
 It is a software system that needs to be developed, maintained, tested, deployed, and improved over time.

 SEFOP applies engineering practices such as: